Jonibek96/Jonibek96/README.md

 - 🎯 I use BloC Architecture & State management to keep up the performance of apps
 - 🎯 I always work on the code quality and project structure to ensure the code remains readable and maintainable in the future.
 - 🎯 My focus is always on performance, quality, and little details in the User Interface.
+- 🎯 I have been working as a freelancer (Kwork) for more than a year.
+- 🎯 My applications are on Google Play and App Store.
 - Experienced In:
 -   ▶ BloC State Management
 -   ▶ Firebase (Auth/database)